 What if my child is not in full school uniform?

-You should contact your child's Student Adviser or send a note explaining what the issue is and when it will be rectified.
+You should send a note with your child explaining what the issue is and when it will be rectified.

 Does my child need to bring money to school every day?

-Students will be registered for Parentmail (the cashless school meals system) during their first week in September and parents will receive an invite to register for Parentmail during the summer holidays.
+Students will be registered for ParentMail (the cashless school meals system) on their induction day and parents will receive an invite to register for ParentMail during the summer holidays.